 Co-Requisites: CJS 201 Foundations in Criminal Justice.

 3 Undergraduate credits

 - Identify and analyze the historical and constitutional foundations of criminal justice in the United States.

-- Understand key cases, legal terms, clauses, and chronologies in constitutional law.
+- Describe and analyze key cases, legal terms, clauses, and chronologies in constitutional law.

-- Understand key constitutional amendments as they relate to crime and justice issues.
+- Describe and apply key constitutional amendments as they relate to crime and justice issues.

 - Demonstrate written and oral communication skills by analyzing and evaluating actual and hypothetical criminal justice scenarios.

 - Identify and demonstrate the roles that constitutional federalism play when state and federal constitutional principles and protections diverge.

 - Develop and improve critical thinking and communication skills.

 |50||Constitutional Law||Boche, Joseph K||Books||Course details|